KorfLab/classic/README.md

 Many FASTA files are stored compressed, so being able to read a compressed file is required, as is the ability to read from stdin.

-Random access to records within a FASTA file is often very useful.
-This behavior requires some sort of indexing and possibly persistent storage.
-Note that you cannot `seek()` with stdin and doing so with a gzipped file is not efficient.

 ## seqstats ##

 Write a program that reports various statistics about a FASTA file.